After the 1.5 degree target

 Well, what do we want a target to do, anyway?

-To my mind, the point of a target to concentrate attention on the specific thing that will make the most difference.
-We want it to guide our decisions so that we do the most to help the climate with the limited resources we have.
-We want it to align climate action with climate outcomes.
-And there’s one way to do that: focus on costs.
+To my mind, the point of a target is to concentrate attention on the specific thing that will make the most difference.
+Targets exist to guide decisions.
+The point is to align climate action with the climate outcomes we want.

 Dollars and cents.